aaron-grau/curic/full-stack-project/readings/full-stack-project-proposal.md

 		-	outline the architecture,
 		- show wireframes,
 		- describe features, and
-		- outline a development schedule for your application.
+		- outline a development timeline for your application.

 		**Note:** this README is NOT the same as the Production README that lives at the project's root directory.